Renesas offers software stacks for a variety of sub-gigahertz (GHz)/Wi-SUN wireless communication applications.

 - MAC security

 In particular, for the communication path between smart meters and HEMS, called route B, major electric power companies have adopted the ECHONET Lite specifications for the application layer and sub-GHz wireless communications or power line communication (G3-PLC) for its communication layer.
 Specific specifications for sub-GHz wireless communications are stipulated by the JJ-300.10 standard from the Telecommunication Technology Committee (TTC).
-Renesas has been working on developing a communications stack based on the A method of JJ-300.10 (specifications from the ECHONET Consortium and the Wi-SUN Alliance) from the start, and offers its efforts as an IP stack (figure 3, tables 5 & 6).
+Renesas has been working on developing a communications stack based on the A method of JJ-300.10 (specifications from the ECHONET Consortium and the Wi-SUN Alliance) from the start, and offers its efforts as an IP stack (tables 5 & 6).

 This IP stack supports 6LoWPAN, IPv6, ICMPv6, UDP, and other IP-based functions.
 PANA (Protocol for Carrying Authentication for Network Access) is supported for security for authentication, key generation, and so on.
 Although PANA requires relatively heavy processing such as hash calculation, a calculation library optimized for the RL78 or RX63N microcontrollers can be used to, for example, achieve route B communications processing performance even when operating an RL78/G14 at 8 MHz.